LogtalkDotOrg/logtalk3/manuals/_sources/userman/categories.rst.txt

 previously loaded complementing category for the same object thus allowing patching a previous patch if necessary.

-Note that super calls from predicates defined in complementing categories lookup inherited definitions as if the calls were made from the complemented object instead of the category ancestors.
+Note that :term:`super calls <super call>` from predicates defined in complementing categories lookup inherited definitions as if the calls were made from the complemented object instead of the category ancestors.
 This allows more comprehensive object patching.
 But it also means that, if you want